realcharmer/capyboard-docs/docs/projects/light-module/shapes/index.md

 ??? tip "Challenge 1"

-    Invert your shape **without modifying the shape itself**.
+    Invert your shape **without modifying the array itself**.
 Pixels which are now on should be off and vice-versa.

     ![Inverted Shape](shape-inverted.png){ width=150 }